On the Way to Seljalandsfoss Waterfall

 Note that there is a charge for parking in the car park.
 There is no need to rush your visit though as the ticket entitles you to stay all day.
 The charge was introduced a few years ago in order to help pay for the upkeep of the paths here.
-Make the most of your time and enjoy a picnic lunch in your motorhome or camper van rental.
+Make the most of your time and enjoy a picnic lunch in your campervan or motorhome rental.

 When is the best time to visit Seljalandsfoss?

 Being in the slightly more temperate south the waterfall can generally be quite easily visited year-round.
 However, during the winter months, the pathway behind the waterfall is usually closed.
-This is down the fact that it gets very icy and slippery.
+This is down to the fact that it gets very icy and slippery.
 It would be dangerous to negotiate the path in these winter weather conditions.
-So if it says it is closed to stay safe and take heed.
+So if it says it's closed stay safe and take heed.

 That is not to say that you shouldn’t visit during winter though.
-At this time of year snows and the low sun create some incredible vistas.
-You might also be able to see the colours of the Northern Lights dance across the sky overhead.
+At this time of year snow and the low sun create some incredible vistas.
+You might also be able to see the colors of the Northern Lights dance across the sky overhead.

 The busiest time at the waterfall is during the summer months.
-So daytimes during June, July and August can get quite busy.
+So daytime during June, July, and August can get quite busy.
 Make the most of the Midnight Sun and visit late or early.
-You will have a head start if you are hiring a campervan or motorhome in Iceland.
+You'll have a head start if you are renting a camper.
 You will be able to overnight at the nearby campsite and visit the falls before or after the tour groups.

 Perhaps the best time to visit is in spring or early summer.
 At this time of year, this powerful waterfall will be showing off its fullest flow.
 As the winter ice thaws the rivers swell and Iceland’s waterfalls are at their most thunderous and impressive.
-There is something quite mesmerising about gazing at the perpetually falling water.
-Also, this is the time of year when the surrounding countryside is at its most lush.
+There is something quite mesmerizing about gazing at the perpetually falling water.
+Also, this is the time of year when the surrounding countryside is at its most lush, making the waterfall one of the most romantic places in Iceland.
 You’ll enjoy views of verdant green landscapes stretching out around you and the spring flowers will all be in bloom.

 Things to do nearby the Seljalandsfoss Waterfall

 The Seljavallalaug Swimming Pool is another nearby treasure.
-This beautiful outdoor hot spring swimming pool is set amongst stunning mountain scenery.
+This beautiful outdoor hot spring swimming pool is set amongst stunning mountain scenery, and it's one of the most spectacular hot springs in Iceland.
 It is a short drive from the falls and makes for an ideal place for a dip.
 To get there head back onto the Iceland Ring Road and continue east to road 242.
-From the parking lot it is about a 20-minute hike to the thermal pool through some lovely scenery.
+From the parking lot, it is about a 20-minute hike to the thermal pool through some lovely scenery.

 If you have hired a camper van for a self-drive road trip then from here you can continue east.
 There is so much to see along the South Coast of Iceland.
 If you start your drive in the morning then you could visit the lovely Skogafoss Waterfall.
 Continuing on from there to Vik where you can camp for the night.
 The following day would be well spent visiting Vik’s famous black sand beaches.
 Then perhaps continue on to the glacier lagoons of Jökulsárlón and the Vatnajökull National Park.